top of page

 Cliff Walk

-• Transportation: Newport, RI is about 2-hours south of Boston, MA on Aquidneck Island in Narragansett Bay.
+Newport, RI is about 2-hours south of Boston, MA on Aquidneck Island in Narragansett Bay.
 Newport is easily accessed by car, bus, or train.
-Most attractions are concentrated in a compact, walkable area.
-Public transport trolleys run between many hotels, the mansions, Cliff Walk, and waterfront.
+Rent a car at Boston's Logan Airport here.
+Once you reach Newport, most attractions are concentrated in a compact, walkable area.
+Public transport trolleys run between many hotels, the mansions, the Cliff Walk, and waterfront.
 Away from your hotel parking is sparse, and can be expensive.

-• When To Go: Summer months are the busiest.
-Many establishments are open year-round, and lots of people prefer the lighter crowds of spring, fall, and winter.
-In January and February some mansions and businesses limit hours to refurbish; call ahead for opening times.
+Spring and fall are the best months to visit Newport RI.
+Summer months can be very crowded.
+Many establishments are open year-round, but in the winter some mansions and businesses limit hours to refurbish.
 Finally, if you don’t like crowds, check the city’s calendar for festivals and events before booking.

-• Where To Stay: The waterfront area has a large concentration of accommodations ranging from hotel rooms to condos.
+The waterfront area has a large concentration of accommodations ranging from hotel rooms to condos.
 Once you park, the restaurants, shops, and wharfs are at your doorstep.
 We recommend booking a hotel between the Long Wharf and Lee’s Wharf area.
+Check out these in-town hotels:

 Trinity Church

-Day 1: Tour Breakers Mansion, Trek the Cliff Walk, Evening on Bowen’s and Bannister’s Wharfs
+Day 1: Breakers Mansion, Cliff Walk, Bowen’s and Bannister’s Wharfs

 Begin your day with a tour of the Breaker’s Mansion (Ochre Point Avenue, Newport).
 The Breakers is a 70-room Italian Renaissance-style house built by Cornelius Vanderbilt II.
 It is a National Historic Landmark and considered by many to be the grandest of all the Newport “cottages.”